Message us or call us on

 In the Galapagos, wildlife viewing is the main activity.
 There is some gentle walking though the islands are volcanic which means that you are often walking on quite sharp lava.
 If you enjoy swimming and snorkeling then you will find some incredible wildlife underwater too.

+This is a tailor made trip which can depart any day between March and December, depending on availability.
 Temperatures and weather on this trip vary considerably.
-The Galapagos Islands lie on the equator so temperatures and weather conditions are generally warm and pleasant year round.
+The Galapagos Islands lie on the equator, so temperatures and weather conditions are generally warm and pleasant year round.
 The water temperature and conditions do vary with colder, choppier waters from June through October giving way to warmer and calmer seas for the rest of the year.

 In Peru, the driest time of year is winter so April through October/November.
 In general you can expect daytime temperatures of somewhere between 10°-20° in Lima, Cusco and at Machu Picchu though temperatures plunge at night.
 On the Inca Trail you can and should expect temperatures to be sub-zero at night.

-Flights are quoted separately for this holiday.
-Best flight routings are to fly into Lima (airport code: LIM) and out of either Guayaquil or Quito (airport codes GYE and UIO respectively).
+International flights are quoted separately for this holiday.
+Best routing is into Lima (LIM) and out of Guayaquil (GYE) or Quito (UIO).